-It owns 240 and leases 1,507 railcars.
+It owns 233 and leases 1,525 railcars.
 The leased railcars have staggered expiration terms through to 2029, which Specialty Chemicals generally extends before the leases expire.
-It is expected that regulations for transporting tank cars will become more stringent in the future.
-Specialty Chemicals bought 50 new interim design chlorine cars, which are designed to significantly reduce the probability of a release during an accident, in 2016, and 25 in 2017.
-In 2019, an additional five interim chlorine tank cars were leased.
-Interim cars have recently been granted a 50 year life span by the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+Railcar regulations for the transportation of chlorine have now been finalized.
+Older legacy cars will have to be replaced by 2027 with the new, interim design railcar which significantly reduces the probability of a release during an accident.
+These interim design railcars have been granted a 50 year life span approval by both Canadian and U.S. regulatory authorities.
+As of December 2020, over 65% of railcars used by Specialty Chemicals to transport chlorine are interim design railcars.

-North America South America
+Transportation by type North Americ a South America

-69% 0%
+Rail 77% 0%

-3% 29%
+Pipeline or barge 3% 29%

-18% 71%
+Truck 10% 71%

-10% 0%
+Export container 10% 0%

-69% 3% 18%